TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 * version: display the version number

 * update: update the tcli

+* browse: browse tcli tasks (Note; a tibco-cloud.properties file need to exist otherwise one can be created automatically)

 * propfile: when specified tcli will use a different property file then the default tibco-cloud.properties